mbideau/redmine-asso-kit/README.md

 	git clone https://github.com/mbideau/redmine-asso-kit.git plugins/zz_asso_kit

-_The renaming allow the plugin to be the last one loaded, and therfor know of every other plugins_.
+_The renaming allow the plugin to be the last one loaded, and therefor know of every other plugins_.

 ## Configure the plugin